 A tiny kitten may not be right for a house full of rambunctious kids.
-An older cat that has more life experience and isn’t as easily startled by the sounds and goings on of a busy household may be the perfect fit.
+An older cat who has more life experience and isn’t as easily startled by the sounds and goings on of a busy household may be the perfect fit.

-If you’re adopting from a breed specific rescue, take a moment to learn about what breeds are best with children.
+If you’re adopting from a breed-specific rescue, take a moment to learn about what breeds are best with children.

 Your cat is going to be a lifelong companion.
 If your living situation is unstable or funds are tight, you may want to wait for things to settle before bringing a cat into the fold.

-Cats require time, love and attention.
+Cats require time, love, and attention.
 Discuss who in your family will be responsible for cleaning the litter box daily, changing the litter each week, feeding and making sure the water dish is clean and full, clipping your cat’s nails and so on, before adopting a cat.

-You need to know this BEFORE you have filled out the adoption paperwork.
-You may want to try fostering a cat on a trial basis to make sure that everybody in the house can deal with having a cat around on a day to day basis.
+You need to know this before you have filled out the adoption paperwork.
+You may want to try fostering a cat on a trial basis to make sure that everybody in the house can deal with having a cat around on a day-to-day basis.